datacamp-content/courses-introduction-to-shell/chapter3.md

 - sort the output so that all occurrences of a particular tooth name are adjacent; and
 - display each tooth name once along with a count of how often it occurs.

-Use `uniq -c` to display unique lines with a count of how often each occurs.
+Use `uniq -c` to display unique lines with a count of how often each occurs rather than using `uniq` and `wc`.

 *** =solution
 ```{shell}